 While hardly a more passionate defender of God’s sovereignty in salvation can be found, the Apostle Paul recognized that the outworking of God’s election of sinners to salvation does not result in passivity on the part of the individual.
 This human activity in no way steals any ray of glory from the God of salvation because His regenerating grace makes it possible.
 Culver defends the Scriptures’ recognition of both the human and divine aspects of conversion when he writes,

 [Sinners] both convert and are converted.
 It seems best to think of the divine act (or work) as regeneration and the human acts of repentance and faith as conversion … Conversion is no works-righteousness, meritorious, synergism of God and man.
 They move together but God initiates it by regenerating the will or disposition … God can and does penetrate our spirits by His spirit without destroying any faculty of volition, rather by setting it free to make right choices.

 In order to be saved, we must experience conversion.
 The depth of our sinfulness, and the nature of the human heart to live in rebellion against God’s authority require the new birth, which the Holy Spirit accomplishes through the Word.

-[Excerpted from Counseling One Another: A Theology of Inter-Personal Discipleship]
+[Adapted from the book Counseling One Another: A Theology of Inter-Personal Discipleship]